sensu/sensu-docs/content/sensu-go/6.8/catalog/build-private-catalog.md

 {{< /code >}}

 2. Navigate to your local copy of the repository that stores the Sensu integrations.
-Replace <REPO_NAME> with the repository name (for example, for the repository https://github.com/sensu/catalog, the <REPO_NAME> is `catalog`):
+Replace <REPO_NAME> with the repository name (for example, for https://github.com/sensu/catalog, the <REPO_NAME> is `catalog`):
 {{< code shell >}}
-cd catalog
+cd <REPO_NAME>
 {{< /code >}}

-3. Validate the integration repository contents.
+3. Validate the integration repository contents:
-Replace <REPO_NAME> with the name of your local repository of integrations:
 {{< code shell >}}
-../catalog-api/catalog-api <REPO_NAME> validate
+../catalog-api/catalog-api catalog validate
 {{< /code >}}

    The response lists the integrations found in the local integration repository: